Cognitive Warfare: Breaking Down Narrative Attacks

 There are multiple ways to stage cognitive warfare.
 Here are some key strategies used in mental warfare.

 Spreading false or misleading narratives to create confusion and distrust.
-Disinformation is deliberately false, while misinformation can be inadvertently incorrect.
+Narrative attacks are deliberately false, while misinformation can be inadvertently incorrect.

 2. Psychological Operations (PsyOps)